-As part of your defibrillator test routine, inspect and test the QUIK-COMBO therapy cable.
+As part of your defibrillator test routine, inspect and test the QUIK-COMBO therapy cable or FAST-PATCH defibrillation adapter cable.
 Daily inspection and testing will help ensure that the defibrillator and therapy cables are in good operating condition and are ready for use when needed.
 (Refer to "Maintaining the Equipment," page 7-1 and the "LIFEPAK® 20e Defibrillator/Monitor Operator's Checklist," page D-1.)